Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Approximately 3% to 8% of babies are born with a sacral dimple.
+About 2% to 4% of babies are born with a dimple on the sacrum.

-Back dimples are also indentations found on your child’s lower back.
-But they come in a set of two — one on each side of your child’s spine.
-Tissues called ligaments create these lower back dimples.
-Ligaments connect your skin to your pelvic bones.
+Back dimples are also congenital indentations found on your baby’s lower back.
+But they come in a set of two — one on each side of your baby’s spine.
+Tissues called ligaments create these dimples on their back.
+Ligaments connect your baby’s skin to their pelvic bones.
+Like sacral dimples, back dimples are usually harmless.

 Advertisement